Sustainability and Environmental Stewardship

 Professional Retail Store Maintenance Association (PRSM)

 The Professional Retail Store Maintenance Association (PRSM) is the leading membership organization empowering retail facilities professionals by delivering industry best practices, education, forums and partnerships.
-PRSM has an actively engaged community of more than 850 multi-site retailers and reputable vendor partners who value business relationships, lifelong learning, industry credibility and recognition.
+PRSM has an actively engaged community of approximately 1,000 multi-site retailers and reputable supplier partners who value business relationships, lifelong learning, industry credibility and recognition.
 Members across the US and Canada depend on PRSM to help them achieve success and a competitive advantage through quality programs and resources.
 Visit prsm.com for more information.

 Global Public Policy and Advocacy